 Retreats are a special time to focus on personal, spiritual, and communal growth.
-All retreats seek to help students integrate Gospel Values into their daily lives as well as to encourage students to live in the spirit of the CSJ tradition.
+All retreats seek to help students integrate Gospel Values into their daily lives as well as encourage students to live in the spirit of the CSJ tradition.
+Participation in retreats is a privilege, and the school reserves the right to adjust or restrict a student's participation based on their academic or behavioral standing.